 — What are the questions discussed? —

-On each table will lay six cards, these featuring the questions for the evening.
+On each table will lay six cards, these feature the questions for the evening.
 Topics range from ethics and politics to joyful anecdotes and culture, none of which require prior thought or knowledge.
-These questions are not made pubic before the event, however please see our Instagram for examples.
+The questions are not made public before the event, however please see our Instagram for examples.

 During the night approximately three courses will be served with two questions discussed per a course.